amazon-science/SWE-PolyBench/README.md

 The instance level results of each instance will be stored in `--result-path`.
 Instance level results include the list of passing tests and failing tests.
 The combined result will be outputted in the root directory `./result.json` file.
 In the terminal, the pass rate alongside the total number of "resolved" instances will also be printed.

 The test run logs of each instance will also be stored in `./run_logs_{language}` directory.
 The raw output from the test run can be found here.

-## Run time
-If you are building all images and they are not available locally, then please expect a long running time.
-As we use instance specific docker image, they take some time to build.
-If you have storage, please do not set `delete-image`.
-This will reduce the runtime drastically the next time you run.

-For running the sampled dataset, we expect the runtime to be ~7-8 hours (with 7-8 threads) if building images locally.

 ## Submission
 To make a submission to SWE-PolyBench leaderboard, please follow this [README](https://github.com/amazon-science/SWE-PolyBench/blob/submission/README.md).